AbdelrhmanUZaki/KnowledgeNuggets/1-notes/Vulnerabilities/CSRF.md

 ## 1. Bypassing CSRF token validation

 **Testing CSRF Tokens:**
-1. Remove the CSRF token and see if application accepts request
+1. Remove the CSRF token and see if the application accepts the request
 2. Change the request method.
-3. See if csrf token is tied to user session.
+3. See if csrf token is tied to the user session.

 **Testing CSRF Tokens and CSRF cookies:**
 1. Check if the CSRF token is tied to the CSRF cookie
 	- Submit an invalid CSRF token
 	- Submit a valid CSRF token from another user

-2. Submit valid CSRF token and cookie from another user, and if it works, it will be exploitable if you found another way to inject the cookie.
+2. Submit a valid CSRF token and cookie from another user, and if it works, it will be exploitable if you find another way to inject the cookie.

 >**Note**:
 	The cookie-setting behavior does not even need to exist within the same web application as the CSRF vulnerability.
-Any other application within the same overall DNS domain can potentially be leveraged to set cookies in the application that is being targeted, if the cookie that is controlled has suitable scope.
+Any other application within the same overall DNS domain can potentially be leveraged to set cookies in the application that is being targeted, if the cookie that is controlled has a suitable scope.
 For example, a cookie-setting function on `staging.demo.normal-website.com` could be leveraged to place a cookie that is submitted to `secure.normal-website.com`.

 >**Note**:
 	Adding `SameSite=None` tells the browser: “Hey, it’s okay to send this cookie even in cross-origin requests.”